hendrythomas/wdd-css-eindopdracht/README.md

 *  Container queries
 *  Property at-rules

-can't do alternate
-can't do hover
-mdn 3d

 ## Day 0

 Today I came up with my idea to create a claw machine.
 I made a 2D prototype: